- Home

 Fatigue

 Let your treatment team know if you are struggling with fatigue.
-Sometimes fatigue can be caused by a low red blood cell count (anaemia), or be a side effect of drugs or a sign of depression, all of which can be treated.
+Sometimes fatigue can be caused by a low red blood cell count (anaemia), or be a side effect of drug therapies or a sign of depression, all of which can be treated.
 There are also many hospital and other programs available to help you manage fatigue.

 Managing fatigue